uw-esolab/docs/pyomo/pyomo.md

 ### Windows 10
 1. **Download and install the appropriate solver**
-    1. **For CBC or GLPK solver:**
+    1. **For CBC solver:**
-        1. **Download binaries for the appropriate solver.** These are used by Pyomo when solving the optimization problem
+        1. **Download binaries for CBC (COIN-OR).** These are used by Pyomo when solving the optimization problem.
-            1. CBC (COIN-OR):

                 The direct link for the most recent download as of this date is [here](https://www.coin-or.org/download/binary/Cbc/Cbc-master-win64-msvc16-mt.zip).
-The link to the binary hosting webpage is [here](https://www.coin-or.org/download/binary/Cbc/?C=M;O=D).
+If your system is not Windows/64-bit, the link to the binary hosting webpage is [here](https://www.coin-or.org/download/binary/Cbc/?C=M;O=D).
 Locate the most recent distributable that is compatible with your system.

-            1. GLPK (tbd)

         2. **Extract download files to a temporary folder.** You may not need to use all of the subfolders or extracted files.

         3. **Locate the executable (.exe) and dynamic link library (.dll) files**, likely in a "bin" folder.
 These are the binary files that execute the solver.
 The CBC solver files are located in the /bin/ folder as shown below: